-More than four decades of internal conflict that ended in 2002 have left Angola with one of the world’s most serious landmine/UXO problem.
-Mines were laid by multiple armed groups on both sides of the conflict, with the principal purpose to destroy, or deny access to infrastructure and prevent movement of enemy forces.
-This leaves large areas of land uninhabited and uncultivated and it hampers post-war reconstruction efforts.
-Nearly half of Angola's population live from subsistence farming where landmines and other Explosive Remnants of War (ERW) are a real obstacle and render much of the land useless for farming.
+Since internal conflict ended in Angola in 2002, the country has been left with one of the world’s most serious landmine/UXO problems.
+Mines were laid by multiple armed groups on both sides of the conflict, with the principal purpose of destroying, or denying access to infrastructure and prevent movement of enemy forces.
+This has left large areas of land uninhabited and uncultivated, and hampered post-war reconstruction efforts.

-Angola is a state party to the Antipersonnel Mine Ban Convention (APMBC) and is currently under the second extension of its Article 5 deadline set for the end of December 2025.
-As per the second Article 5 extension request to the APMBC Angola reported still over 1400 CHAs covering more than 200 km², elucidative of the degree of commitment required for the deadline to be met.
+Angola is a state party to the Antipersonnel Mine Ban Convention (APMBC) and is currently under the second extension of its Article 5 clearance deadline set for the end of December 2025.
+However, with current level of mine action capacity in Angola, the country is unlikely to meet its deadline.